Joel-hanson/joel-hanson.github.io/content/posts/09-kafka-connector-docker-setup.md

 In this tutorial, we've walked through the process of setting up Kafka and Kafka Connect using Docker and docker-compose.yml.
 We've also demonstrated how to configure file source and sink connectors.
 This setup provides a flexible foundation for building data pipelines with Kafka, allowing you to easily connect various data sources and sinks to your Kafka cluster.

+For a more comprehensive approach to Kafka connector development, including extensive integration testing with TestContainers, check out our [Kafka Connector Template](https://github.com/Joel-hanson/kafka-connector-template) which includes a complete testing framework based on proven patterns from production connectors.

 Remember to monitor your connectors and Kafka cluster for performance and adjust configurations as needed for your specific use case.

 ---